MarleyLobao/UVM-mult-clk-domain/README.md

 - `make sim`: Run the project with Xcelium Logic Simulator from Cadence;
 - `make gui`: Run the simulation using Simvision's GUI.

-When you run `parallel_test` you should notice at the end of the log 10000 matches with the reference model 🏆
+When you run `base_test` you should notice at the end of the log 10000 matches with the reference model 🏆

 ## 📚 More about me